06 Mar 2024

 For now, this is still potentially unfair to different couples but will be a welcome change to those affected by the HICBTC and a stepping stone to the new household income basis from April 2026.
 It will continue to give rise to some heavy marginal tax rates and both income and pension contribution planning will continue to be important where possible.

-Household income basis for taxation
+Household income basis for child benefit changes

 Whilst undoubtedly giving a fairer outcome for child benefit claimants than the current system, what is interesting is the idea of looking at household income, as this would take us back to the early 1990s and before.
 It is not the first area of tax to look to the past for the future.
 It is one of the few areas I am still able to say that I am too young to remember, but is it an indication of things to come?